Live Like a Local: The Best Things to Do in Moonee Ponds

 Explore Melbourne's booming inner-city suburb with our local guide to the best things to do in Moonee Ponds.

-This guide will show you how to enjoy the best of this suburb like a local, starting with a tasty brunch to fuel a day exploring hidden gems, before ending the day with a hearty feed and a glass of vino at a vibey wine bar.
+Only 7km north-west of Melbourne’s CBD, Moonee Ponds is having a moment, for this booming pocket is brimming with cosy cafes, great shopping, gorgeous homes, green parks and buzzing nightlife.
+Enjoy the best of this suburb like a local, starting with a tasty brunch to fuel a day of exploring hidden gems, before ending the day with a hearty meal and a glass of wine at a vibrant wine bar.

 Highly accessible and full of charm, discover the best things to do in Moonee Ponds and make a day of it.
 Or who knows, maybe even make a move to it!